- GENERAL WELCOME AND BACKGROUND

 The Company’s holiday year runs from the last pay date in March (the date you are paid up to) until the last pay date in the following March.
-Full-time salaried staff get 28 days per year, irrespective of hours worked.
+Full-time salaried and hourly staff get 28 days per year, irrespective of hours worked.
 Regular part-time staff holiday is calculated pro rata on the basis of hours worked and the amount of holiday accrued is calculated and taken by the hour.
 Occasional staff will receive holiday pay with their monthly wages pro rata for the period worked.

 Your employment with the Company during the current year gives you entitlement to paid holiday in the current year and the year after.
 During the first year of your employment the amount of holidays that can be taken is governed by the amount that has been accumulated at the time you wish to take them, or at the Managing Director’s discretion.

 Any holiday will be granted at the company’s discretion.
 You are required to give advance notice to your manager and the shop manager of your intention to take holiday leave, giving at least 7 days’ notice for one day off (unless cover has already been agreed) and 4 weeks’ notice for a week’s leave or more.
 Leave must be staggered to ensure that sufficient cover is provided at all time.
 Booking of leave is therefore on a first-come, first-served basis and is written into the holiday book by the shop manager only.
 All changes to the rota must be noted in the diary kept at the checkouts.

 Holiday entitlement must be taken by the end of the pay year following the pay year in which it is accrued.
 Any holiday not taken in this period will be lost and no payments will be made in lieu.
 Holiday days must be taken in proportion to the number of week/weekend days you work.
 It is not feasible to take off weekends only if you work a mixture of week days and weekends.